 Dining Room Manager Job Description, Duties, and Responsibilities

-A dining room manager can be said to be an individual whose line of duty falls within the confines of overseeing the operations of restaurants and other dining settings or establishments.
+A dining room manager is responsible for overseeing the operations of restaurants and other dining settings or establishments.

 He/she (who can in some cases be referred to as a food service manager) has a job description that normally entails making sure that all operations within the dining setting run as smoothly as possible.